simpletext-madics/2024/en/program.md

 _SINAI Participation in SimpleText Task 2 at CLEF 2024: Zero-shot Prompting on GPT-4-Turbo for Lexical Complexity Prediction_, 3288-3299
 ([Paper](https://ceur-ws.org/Vol-3740/paper-319.pdf)).

-* (Time for additional talks, depending on demand.)
+* (Time for additional talks, depending on demand, from JOKER and SimpleText tracks.)

 * **17:25 - 18:10** SimpleText (and JOKER) 2025 planning session:
     * We want to hear from *you*!